Tricia Walsh-Smith: Personal life

-Divorce from Philip Smith
+Internet Pioneer

 In April 2008, Walsh-Smith made history and attracted international attention for posting a YouTube video of herself discussing her divorce from her husband, CEO and then president of the Shubert Organization, Philip J. Smith.
 In the video she stated that she was going to be unfairly evicted from her house and called her husband's secretary on speakerphone.
 Some legal experts consider this the first known case where a spouse has used YouTube in an attempt to gain leverage over the other in a divorce case.
 Fox News named the initial video one of "The Top 5 Viral Videos of 2008."

-Walsh-Smith's case generated scrutiny and debate by legal experts on the implications of broadcasting personal issues using media like YouTube.
-Regarding the legal implications in the divorce case, MSNBC's senior legal analyst Susan Filan told the show, "A judge isn't really going to care.
-In the end, a divorce, as upsetting and emotional as it is, is just a financial transaction.
-You're trying to make one household go into two.
-Somebody's going to have to give something to somebody else."

 On 21 July 2008 a Manhattan judge awarded Philip Smith a divorce from Tricia Walsh-Smith.
 The judge, Harold Beeler, criticised Walsh-Smith for her YouTube video.
 "She has attempted to turn the life of her husband into a soap opera by directing, writing, acting in and producing a melodrama."
 Walsh-Smith was unimpressed with the judge's decision, saying that she would be better off in Baghdad.

-On 25 November 2008, Shubert Organization and Shubert Foundation chairman Gerald Schoenfeld died from a heart attack.
-On 2 December 2008, the Shubert Organization announced Philip Smith as Schoenfeld's successor.
-The New York Times said, "In an appointment that promises more continuity than change, Philip J. Smith was named chairman of the Shubert Organization and the Shubert Foundation – perhaps the single most powerful position in the theater world."
-Coincidentally, hours after the news of Philip Smith's new position was announced Walsh-Smith released the song "I'm Going Bonkers," on iTunes.
-Its video featured her dancing around London, effectively stealing Smith's thunder.
-The video went viral and quickly became YouTube's number one entertainment video.